pepemao/HSCP_candidates_selection/README.md

 `Run the analyzer on real data`

-1. Inside the DemoAnalyzer, provide the path to the directory with input files and number of data runs:
+1. Inside the DemoAnalyzer, provide the path to the directory with input files and list of data runs:

  ` string CommonPath`